API Reference

 • N-D: BitArray{N} (reshaped, preserves SIMD optimization)

-This design ensures users always get SIMD-optimized performance without needing to remember which API to use.
+This design ensures users always get SIMD-optimized performance.

 Performance